PyGreSQL/PyGreSQL/docs/contents/pg/connection.rst

 .. method:: Connection.parameter(name)

-    Looks up a current parameter setting of the server
+    Look up a current parameter setting of the server

     :param str name: the name of the parameter to look up
     :returns: the current setting of the specified parameter